Executive Overview

 Here are some questions to consider: Which storage units, networking gear, and physical or virtual servers support which applications?
 Who “owns” and uses those applications?
 What business processes depend on each application?
 What dependencies exist between applications and technologies?

-Without first answering these fundamental questions, changes to IT infrastructure may result in some applications not working at all because vital components were not incorporated into the new environment or necessary linkages were broken.
+Without first answering these fundamental questions, making changes to IT infrastructure can lead to some applications not working at all.
+It is because you failed to incorporate vital components into the new environment or broke necessary linkages.

 Success is in the Details: What You Need to Know